jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ## **Moroni 10:4 — The Divine Formula for Enlightenment**

-Moroni teaches that if we ask God with sincere heart, real intent, and faith in Christ, the **Holy Ghost will manifest truth** to us.
+Moroni teaches that if we ask God with a sincere heart, real intent, and faith in Christ, the **Holy Ghost will manifest truth** to us.

 This manifestation is the spark— the **Living Water** beginning to flow.